 Interview responses and public presentations have the potential to reach millions, especially when amplified by social media, and can make or break your reputation.
 Warren Buffet is often quoted as saying, “Lose money for our firm and I’ll be understanding.
 Lose one shred of reputation, and I’ll be ruthless.”
 You can almost always recoup financial losses, but it may take a long time to revive your reputation once damaged by a careless remark.

 Media training for a spokesperson is like rehearsal for a stage actor.
 Can you imagine an actor performing on opening night without rehearsing?
-Even if they memorize their lines, how could they deliver a genuinely emotional performance that was convincing to their audience without rehearsing?
+Even if they memorize their lines, how could they deliver a convincing performance without rehearsing?
 It’s similarly impossible for a spokesperson to perform well in a media interview without the advantage of preparing with media training beforehand.

 But just like anything else, there are more and less effective ways to conduct media training sessions.
 Based on my experience, here are five key elements that should be included in a rigorous media training session: